Black or White (film)

 Black or White is a 2014 American drama film written and directed by Mike Binder.
-The film stars Kevin Costner, Octavia Spencer, Jillian Estell, Bill Burr, Jennifer Ehle, Andre Holland, Gillian Jacobs, and Anthony Mackie.
+The film stars Kevin Costner, Octavia Spencer, Jillian Estell, Bill Burr, Jennifer Ehle, André Holland, Gillian Jacobs and Anthony Mackie.
 The film premiered at the 2014 Toronto International Film Festival and was released in the United States on January 30, 2015.

 Premise

-Elliot Anderson is widowed after a car crash leads to the death of his wife.
-At the funeral, Rowena, his granddaughter Eloise's paternal grandmother, offers to care for Eloise, but Elliot angrily declines.
-Elliot raises his granddaughter as he struggles with his grief by binge-drinking.
-Elliot's world is turned upside-down when Rowena demands that Eloise be brought under the care of her father Reggie, Rowena's son, who is addicted to drugs and whom Elliot blames for the negligence that led to the death of his own daughter.
-Elliot finds himself deeply entrenched in a custody battle and will stop at nothing to keep his granddaughter from coming under the watch of her reckless father.
+Elliott Anderson is widowed after a car crash leads to the death of his wife.
+At the funeral, Rowena, his granddaughter Eloise's paternal grandmother, offers to care for Eloise, but Elliott angrily declines.

+Elliott raises his granddaughter as he struggles with his grief by binge-drinking.
+Elliott's world is turned upside-down when Rowena demands that Eloise be brought under the care of her father Reggie, Rowena's son, who is addicted to drugs and whom Elliott blames for the negligence that led to the pregnancy and death of his own daughter.

+Elliott soon finds himself deeply entrenched in a custody battle and will stop at nothing to keep his granddaughter from coming under the watch of her reckless father.

 Cast

 Production

 On September 25, 2014, Open Road Films was in talks to acquire the US distribution rights to the film.
 On October 17, Relativity Media acquired the US rights to the film.
+Costner financed the film using his own money.

 A thousand girls auditioned for the part of Eloise.

-Costner financed the film using his own money.